nlkitai/nlux/README.md

 **In a nutshell:**

-* You can use `nlux` in your personal projects.
+* You can use `NLUX` in your personal projects.
-* You can use `nlux` in commercial projects.
+* You can use `NLUX` in commercial projects.
-* You can modify `nlux` and publish your changes under the same license.
+* You can modify `NLUX` and publish your changes under the same license.
-* You **cannot** feed `nlux`'s source code as part of a dataset to train AI models.
+* You **cannot** feed `NLUX`'s source code as part of a dataset to train AI models.

 Please read the full license text in the [LICENSE](LICENSE) file for details.

 ## About The Developer 👨‍💻

-`nlux` is a new open-source project that's being led by [Salmen Hichri](https://github.com/salmenus), a senior front-end engineer with over a decade of experience building user interfaces and developer tools at companies like Amazon and Goldman Sachs, and contributions to open-source projects.
+`NLUX` is a new open-source project that's being led by [Salmen Hichri](https://github.com/salmenus), a senior front-end engineer with over a decade of experience building user interfaces and developer tools at companies like Amazon and Goldman Sachs, and contributions to open-source projects.